nstbayless/cv2-controls/SETUP.md

 ## Instructions for Setting Up and Contributing

-Run the `setup.sh` script before starting in order to enable githooks and to automatically apply the patch.
+You require a [special version of asm6f](https://github.com/nstbayless/asm6f) which has support for patching directives.
+Make sure this version of `asm6f` is on the PATH.

+Optionally, put [ipsnect](https://github.com/nstbayless/ipsnect) on the path to generate a patch map.

 First you must supply your own ROM for Castlevania II: Simon's Quest (USA).
 Paste the ROM into the repo and name it `base.nes`.
 Then run `setup.sh`.
 This will generate a `working.nes` file which you can run and edit, which should be up-to-date with the repository patch.

-Before contributing, a githook will require you to make sure that `patch.ips` is up-to-date with `working.nes`.
-If you would like to commit, either run `make-patch.sh` to bring `patch.ips` up-to-date with `working.nes` (recommended), or commit again with the `--no-verify` option to prevent git from running the githook (not recommended).
+Finally, place your ROM into this directory and call it `base.nes`.
+You can also add `base-bisqwit.nes` (just apply bisqwit's retranslation to `base.nes`).

+Then run `./build.sh`.
+You will need bash to do this.
+On windows, if you have [git installed](https://git-scm.com/download/win), you may be able to run `./build.sh` from your git terminal (which comes with bash).
+You should see several files generated, including .ips and .nes files.

-Finally, if possible, please make sure your contributions are compatible with this English localization hack as well: http://www.romhacking.net/hacks/1983/
+Additionally, if possible, please make sure your contributions are compatible with this English localization hack as well: http://www.romhacking.net/hacks/1983/
 You can do this by applying the localization patch directly to `base.nes`.